Central Amazon Conservation Complex

 Outside site

 Human activities pressuring Anavilhanas NP are increasing as a result of the Rio Negro Bridge in the State of Amazonas.
-Research around the area under direct influence of the bridge, which includes this National Park, reported, after field observations, an expansion of production of fruits and vegetables and fish ponds along new side roads (Pacheco et al., 2018).
+Research around the area under direct influence of the bridge, which includes this National Park, reported after field observations an expansion of production of fruits and vegetables and fish ponds along new side roads (Pacheco et al., 2018).
 Comparing deforestation of the three years after the inauguration of the bridge in 2011 with data of previous seven years, rate of deforestation was almost the double in the immediate vicinity of 10 km of Anavilhanas National Park (MMA et al., 2017).

-A recent report indicates low population numbers in these natural areas, estimating 971 inhabitants in Anavilhanas NP, 4722 in Jaú, 6131 in Mamirauá and 4722 in Amanã (Prüssmann et al., 2017).
+A report indicates low population numbers in these natural areas, estimating 971 inhabitants in Anavilhanas NP, 4722 in Jaú, 6131 in Mamirauá and 4722 in Amanã (Prüssmann et al., 2017).
 For Anavilhanas and Jaú NPs activities like turtle fishing, sand collection and logging are carried out for community consumption as traditional activities, however, sales to commercial companies are increasing (OECD, 2015).
+Harvesting of arumã leafstalks (for vegetable fiber handicrafts) is forbidden in areas surrounding the town of Novo Airão; some alternative areas for harvesting were suggested and monitored for three years and results showed no increase in growth rate neither recovery of leafstalk density (Nakasono et al., 2016).

-A recent report indicates low population numbers in these natural areas, estimating 971 inhabitants in Anavilhanas NP, 4722 in Jaú, 6131 in Mamirauá and 4722 in Amanã (Prüssmann et al., 2017).
+A report indicates low population numbers in these natural areas, estimating 971 inhabitants in Anavilhanas NP, 4722 in Jaú, 6131 in Mamirauá and 4722 in Amanã (Prüssmann et al., 2017).
 For Anavilhanas and Jaú NPs activities like turtle fishing, sand collection and logging are carried out for community consumption as traditional activities, however, sales to commercial companies are increasing (OECD, 2015).
+Harvesting of arumã leafstalks (for vegetable fiber handicrafts) is forbidden in areas surrounding the town of Novo Airão; some alternative areas for harvesting were suggested and monitored for three years and results showed no increase in growth rate neither recovery of leafstalk density (Nakasono et al., 2016).

 Fishing, Harvesting & Controlling Aquatic Species